For hard real-time systems

 Run-length encoding (RLE) compression can be applied to columnar data (i.e. fields defined as the ‘sequence’ data type).
 In McObject’s tests, activating this feature reduced storage space requirements by 75% and increased speed in reading the database by 21%. eXtremeDB also includes a feature for compressing non-columnar data.

 eXtremeDB protects your database.
 Cyclic Redundancy Check (CRC) on the database page level detects any unauthorized modification to stored data, while AES encryption employs a user-provided cipher to prevent access or tampering.
 Secure Sockets Layer (SSL) and Transport Layer Security (TLS) is supported in all communications (client/server, HA and Cluster).

 eXtremeDB for HPC delivers in-database analytics, for breakthrough efficiency working with market data.
-On-chip analytics is implemented in software, and therefore should not be confused with the practice of optimizing analytics using FPGAs.
+In-database analytics are implemented in software, and therefore should not be confused with the practice of optimizing analytics using FPGAs.

 In-database analytics is also substantially different from in-memory computing.
 While in-memory computing uses main memory as DBMS storage, to eliminate various kinds of latency, in-database analytics optimizes data flows to and from the CPU and maximizes the amount of relevant data held in CPU cache, to reduce latency-inducing transfers between CPU cache and main memory.

 In eXtremeDB for HPC, in-database analytics can be used independent of the product’s in-memory database system (IMDS) capability.

 In-database analytics in eXtremeDB for HPC has three components: